-This ensures that it is the correct device.
+This is to ensure that this is the correct device.

-Then enter username and password of the MicroSync system to read the configuration from the external MicroSync - the current configuration of the external MicroSync is read via 'curl'.
-Note that when using HTTPS, all data must be encrypted and decrypted, which causes a lot of CPU usage for each data request to the external MicroSync system.
+Now enter the username and password to read the configuration from the external microSync-the current configuration of the external microSync will be imported using curl.

+Please note that the use of HTTPS by definition necessitates the encryption and decryption of all data, which can increase the CPU usage for each data request sent to the external microSync.

-To get the current configuration from the external MicroSync you have to select the MRS references you want to monitor from this LANTIME.
-The parameters for request and log interval are set the same for all of them.
+To import the up-to-date configuration from the external microSync, you will need to select the MRS references that you wish to monitor from the local LANTIME.
+The parameters for request and logging intervals will all be set to the same value.

 The location and group index can be configured for all selected MRS references.
-The default location is MicroSync- plus the IP address by default.
+The default location will be "MicroSync-" plus the IP address.
+The alias for the external microSync MRS reference is the original alias plus "@ip_address".
+It is recommended to assign all MRS references of an external microSync to an unassigned group ID.